matteofiorini92/LittleFlowers-Spa/README.md

-# LittleFlowers SPA
+# LittleFlowers Spa

-LittleFlowers is a SPA that offers a multitude of services, treatments and facilities.
+LittleFlowers is a spa located in Galway (Ireland) that offers a multitude of services, treatments and facilities.

 # Table Of Contents